 The Foundations of the College

 Bates was founded in 1855 by people who believed strongly in freedom, civil rights, and the importance of a higher education for all who could benefit from it.
 Bates has always admitted students without regard to race, sex, religion, or national origin.
 Great efforts were made in designing the institution to ensure that no qualified student would be turned away because of the cost of a Bates education.
-Although they met with considerable criticism from other colleges, the founders held fast to their commitment to admit both men and women: Bates was New England's first coeducational college and one of the first coeducational colleges in the United States.
+Although the founders met with considerable criticism from other colleges, they held fast to their commitment to admit both men and women, making Bates New England's first coeducational college and one of the first coeducational colleges in the United States.

 The Reverend Oren Burbank Cheney, a Freewill Baptist minister, a teacher, and an abolitionist, is honored as the founder and first president of Bates.
 And as with many New England institutions, religion played a vital role in the college's founding, writes Professor Emeritus of History James S. Leamon '55 in the essay "Enduring Values in a Changing World," published on the occasion of the college's 150th anniversary in 2005: